wtlin1228/blog/content/blog/0016-make-a-performant-menu/index.md

     options, // options to pass to IntersectionObserver valueToBeEmitted, // emit this value if intersecting }) => {
-    // Do not create a new IntersectionObserver if no target provided. if (!target) {
+    // Do not create a new IntersectionObserver if no target is provided. if (!target) {
       return () => {}
     }